A procedure for computing the log canonical threshold of a binomial ideal: Log-resolution

 where here $\Pi:W'\to W$ is a log-resolution of $\mathfrak{a}$ with the additional condition that the divisor $F+\Pi^{\ast}\Delta$ has normal crossings. \end{Definition}

-The definition of the multiplier ideal $\mathcal{J}(W,\Delta,\mathfrak{a}^{t})$ is independent of the choice of the log-resolution and it could be generalized when $\Delta$ is a $\mathbb{Q}$-divisor and even to the case $W$ non-smooth, see \cite{Lazarsfeld2004_2}.
+The definition of the multiplier ideal $\mathcal{J}(W,\Delta,\mathfrak{a}^{t})$ is independent of the choice of the log-resolution and it can be generalized when $\Delta$ is a $\mathbb{Q}$-divisor and even to the case $W$ non-smooth, see \cite{Lazarsfeld2004_2}.